rcwchan/rcwchan.github.io/index.md

 <img src="images/super_cool_whaleshark.jpg">

-I am a graduate student in the Department of Computer Science at the University of Toronto.
+From 2018-2020, I was a graduate student in the Department of Computer Science at the University of Toronto.
+I completed my MSc in March 2020.
-I am currently doing research on semi-supervised genome annotation methods in the <a href="https://hoffmanlab.org/">Hoffman lab</a> under the supervision of Prof. Michael Hoffman.
+I performed research on semi-supervised genome annotation methods in the <a href="https://hoffmanlab.org/">Hoffman lab</a> under the supervision of Prof. Michael Hoffman.

 My general research interests include (but are not limited to):